-Shawn Meehan, GB’s SA General Manager recently participated in the Pain Revolution Ride, a 7-day cycle tour from 16-23 March 2019 in Tasmania.
+Shawn Meehan, GB’s General Manager- Self Insurance, recently participated in the Pain Revolution Ride, a 7-day cycle tour from 16-23 March 2019 in Tasmania.

 We thought that there is no better time to discuss the impacts of chronic pain in the workplace, how employers can support employees experiencing chronic pain and some effective strategies to assist workplaces to create a supportive environment.

 If your pain has lasted beyond the time expected for healing following surgery, trauma or other condition—usually three months—then it may be considered a chronic illness.
 Conditions such as migraine, osteoporosis, arthritis and other musculoskeletal ailments are well recognised chronic diseases.

 According to Pain Australia, chronic pain lasts more than the time expected for healing following trauma, surgery or other condition .
 It may also exist without a clear reason at all.

 It affects approximately one in five Australians, and this prevalence increases to one in three people over the age of 65.